-We all know this: Effective customer communication is the cornerstone of any successful business.
+We all know this: Effective customer communication is the cornerstone of any successful business transaction.

-But in today’s connected world with so many communication channels available – telephone, email, texting, instant messaging, etc. – a few key communication skills are sometimes lost.
+But in today’s fast-paced, connected world with so many communication channels available – telephone, email, texting, instant messaging, etc. – a few key communication skills are sometimes overlooked.

-To maximize your communication with customers, remember these vital points.
+To maximize your communication with customers, remember these 10 vital points

 1: Listen actively